-This military ClipArt gallery offers 65 images of fortifications made for military purposes.
-Fortifications are defined as any structure or device meant to bolster one's own defense while impeding the progress of an opponent, and can be anything from a castle or tower to a wire fence or chevaux de frise.
+The Military Fortification ClipArt gallery offers 78 images of various structures or devices meant to bolster one's own defense while impeding the progress of an opponent.
+Military fortification can be anything from a castle or tower to a wire fence or chevaux de frise.

 "Abatis consisting of trees lying parallel to each other with the branches pointing in the general direction…